moleculerjs/site/source/docs/0.14/fault-tolerance.md

 Read more about circuit breaker on [Martin Fowler blog](https://martinfowler.com/bliki/CircuitBreaker.html) or on [Microsoft Azure Docs](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker).
 {% endnote %}

-If you enable it, all service calls will be protected by this built-in circuit breaker.
+If you enable it, all service calls will be protected by the circuit breaker.

 **Enable it in the broker options**
 ```js